javaee/openmq/www/config-ha.md

 8\.
 Note: You'll only need to run this command once with any of the machine that is part of the HA cluster because all brokers in an HA cluster shared the same persistent store.

 9\.
-Starting the brokers in the HA cluster<BR><BR>For each broker in the HA cluster, use the imqbrokerd command to start a broker (see step 1).
+Starting the brokers in the HA cluster.
+For each broker in the HA cluster, use the `imqbrokerd` command to start a broker (see step 1).
 When brokers are started they will automatically register themselves into the HA cluster.